-Lisa O'Dell MS, LMHC, LPC, CDP
+Lisa O'Dell LMHC, LPC, CDP

 BS Social Sciences, Colorado State University